+HSC 383

+Guidance for developing unit assessment arrangements - provided with the unit

+A move to a new home environment may include:

+- temporary moves

+- permanent moves

+- home to residential care

+- hospital to home

+- · ward to ward

+- homelessness to hostel

+- residential care to independent living

+- home to sheltered accommodation.

+- carers

+- friends and relatives

+- professionals

-Additional information about the unit: Relationship to occupational standards HSC 383 Guidance for developing assessment arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit A move to a new home environment may include: • temporary moves • permanent moves • home to residential care • hospital to home • ward to ward • homelessness to hostel • residential care to independent living • home to sheltered accommodation.
-An individual is someone requiring care or support.
-Others may include: • carers • friends and relatives • professionals • others who are important to the individual's wellbeing.
-The plan to prepare for a move will incorporate: • the individual's views, feelings, preferences and priorities relating to the move • ways to identify and address any risks associated with the move • ways to address any special support requirements • ways to ensure that any legal requirements are met • timescales for the move.
+- others who are important to the individual's well-being.

+The plan to prepare for a move will incorporate:

+- the individual's views, feelings, preferences and priorities relating to the move - ways to identify and address any risks associated with the move - ways to address any special support requirements - ways to ensure that any legal requirements are met - timescales for the move.

 Agreed ways of working will include policies and procedures where these exist.

-Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
+Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development Assessment Principles.
 Learning outcomes 2, 3 and 4 must be assessed in a real work environment.

-HSC 3038: Work in partnership with families to support individuals learner with the knowledge and skills required to work in partnership with families to support individuals.
+HSC 3038: Work in partnership with families to support individuals provides the learner with the knowledge and skills required to work in partnership with families to support individuals.

-Unit reference
+Unit H/601/8147 Level 3 reference

-H/601/8147

-Level

-3

 Unit aim This unit is aimed at those working in a wide range of settings.
-It provides the
+It